Adhoc123/Adhoc123/README.md

 ## License
-This repository is released for academic and research use only.
+This repository is intended for academic and research use only.
+Code and data sharing are subject to dataset licensing and institutional approvals.